 It returned to India in 1848, remaining there until 1856, when it deployed to the Persian War (1856-57), fighting at Reshire (1856) and Khushab (1857) in what is now Iran.
 Soon after, the regiment returned to India for service during the Indian Mutiny (1857-59), where it helped keep order in the Bombay Presidency.

 After the Mutiny, the 2nd Bombay (European) Light Infantry was transferred to British government control.
 In 1859, it dropped the ‘European’ from its name, and in 1862 it was given a position in the British Army order of precedence as the 106th Foot.

 The regiment remained on garrison duty in India until 1873, when it landed in Britain for the first time.
 It was then sent to garrison Ireland in 1880.

-Explore the history and collections of the 106th Regiment by visiting the Durham Light Infantry Collection Gallery at Palace Green Library in Durham and the Durham Light Infantry Collection Research and Study Centre at Sevenhills in Spennymore.
+Discover more about the 106th Regiment of Foot (Bombay Light Infantry) by visiting the Durham Light Infantry Collection Gallery at Palace Green Library in Durham and the Durham Light Infantry Collection Research and Study Centre in Spennymore.